 Meeting ITAR AND EAR Compliance in Microsoft 365 and SharePoint

 International Traffic in Arms Regulations (ITAR), are issued by the United States government to control the export and import of defense-related articles and services on the United States Munitions List (USML).
 In short, the U.S. Government requires all manufacturers, exporters, and brokers of defense articles, defense services or related technical data to be ITAR compliant.
-The Export Administration Regulations (EAR) are issued by the United States Department of Commerce to control the export of items which are designed for a commercial purpose which could have military applications, such as computer hardware and software (Commerce Control List).
+The Export Administration Regulations (EAR) are issued by the United States Department of Commerce to control the export of items that are designed for a commercial purpose which could have military applications, such as computer hardware and software (Commerce Control List).
 If your company handles, manufactures, designs, sells, or distributes items on the USML you must be ITAR compliant.